European-Unified-ID/EUID-docs/docs/getting-started/gs-sharing.md

 ## Exceptions

-The following specific types of EUID participants who have not yet agreed to comply with the EUID Participation Policy, but have an effective EUID agreement in place, may until further notice continue with the following activities:
+The following specific types of EUID participants who have an effective EUID agreement in place may until further notice continue with the following activities:

 - Publishers: Share EUID tokens in the <Link href="../ref-info/glossary-uid#gl-bidstream">bidstream</Link>.